MySQL 5.7 Reference Manual Including MySQL NDB Cluster 7.5 and NDB Cluster 7.6

 Options specific to particular storage engines: See Section 14.15, “InnoDB Startup Options and System Variables” and Section 15.2.1, “MyISAM Startup Options”.

 Some options control the size of buffers or caches.
 For a given buffer, the server might need to allocate internal data structures.
 These structures typically are allocated from the total memory allocated to the buffer, and the amount of space required might be platform dependent.
 This means that when you assign a value to an option that controls a buffer size, the amount of space actually available might differ from the value assigned.
 In some cases, the amount might be less than the value assigned.
-It is also possible that the server will adjust a value upward.
-For example, if you assign a value of 0 to an option for which the minimal value is 1024, the server will set the value to 1024.
+It is also possible that the server adjusts a value upward.
+For example, if you assign a value of 0 to an option for which the minimal value is 1024, the server sets the value to 1024.

 Values for buffer sizes, lengths, and stack sizes are given in bytes unless otherwise specified.